 If you want to know more about the incredible-but-true story of the prison I really recommend the book Marching Powder by Rusty Young, an Australian writer who spent time inside as a guest of British drug smuggler Thomas Mcfadden.
 I downloaded it from Amazon and it kept me quiet for the whole journey from La Paz down to Sucre.
 The story is compelling.
 The film rights to the book have apparently been bought up by Brad Pitt (in case you can’t be arsed to read the book and would rather wait until it comes out in a film version).

-He tells his story very eloquently, so I was somewhat disappointed to learn (when I shared my story of this encounter with a tour guide) that Dave actually had never been an inmate.
-A more likely scenario is that he went inside as a visitor, back in the days when visitors were welcome to go in and sample the pure cocaine; many chose to stay for long periods of time, in order to par-tey.
+He tells his story very eloquently, so I was somewhat disappointed to learn (when I shared my story of this encounter with the tour guide) that Dave actually had never been an inmate.
+A more likely scenario is that he went inside as a visitor, back in the days when visitors were welcome to go in and sample the pure cocaine.
+Many of those visitors chose to stay for long periods of time, in order to par-tey.

 Well he was very entertaining anyway; I still think my ten bolivianos (about £1) ‘donation’ to his cause was money well spent.